By Erik Marcus

 Ordering Vegan Indian Food from Restaurants

-When dining at Indian restaurants, your main job as a vegan—in fact your only job—is to avoid hidden dairy products.
-When Indian food contains meat, its presence is obvious.
+When dining at Indian restaurants, your main job as a vegan—really, your only job—is to avoid hidden dairy products.
+The presence of meat is obvious in Indian dishes.
 And Indian cooking never evolved to include eggs.
-So as long as you can determine your Indian meal is dairy-free, you’ll know it’s vegan.
+So, as long as you can determine that your Indian meal is dairy-free, you’ll know it’s vegan.

-This is a stark contrast to cuisines like Mexican food, which feature a wide assortment of animal ingredients, often present in undetectable amounts.
-Mexican food forces vegans to contend with lard, chicken stock, and sour cream—all of which are often impossible to see or to taste.
+This plays in stark contrast to cuisines like Mexican food, which feature a wide assortment of animal ingredients.
+Mexican food forces vegans to contend with lard, chicken stock, and sour cream—all of which commonly evade detection.

-That said, it’s often difficult to determine whether a given Indian dish contains milk.
-You’ll often have a tough time knowing whether a given dish contains dairy products because they’re used in small quantities in meals dominated by brightly-colored seasonings and spicy flavors.
-So without clear ingredient descriptions, you’re in trouble.
-In many Indian restaurants, the wait-staff won’t know the vegan status of their food.
-Language differences may make clear communication impossible.
+That said, it’s likewise difficult to determine whether a given Indian dish contains dairy products.
+You’ll often have a tough time knowing for sure because milk products are generally used in small quantities in meals dominated by brightly-colored seasonings and spicy flavors.
+Without a menu clearly designating vegan offerings, you can be in trouble.
+In many Indian restaurants, the waitstaff won’t know the vegan status of their food, and language differences can complicate communication.

 Dairy Products are Everywhere

-As we’ve already seen, vegans must take special care when ordering flat bread since it may contain dairy products.
-To improve your chances of getting a meal, consider ordering papadums rather than flat bread, and ask that they not be brushed with butter prior to serving.
-Papadums (sometimes nicknamed “poppers”) are super thin wafers of lentil flour and spices that, when cooked, become covered with blisters and have a satisfying crunch.
-Restaurants usually prepare papadums by either quickly frying them in oil or heating them over a flame.
+To improve your chances of getting a vegan meal, consider ordering papadums rather than flat bread, and ask that they not be brushed with butter prior to serving.
+Papadums (sometimes nicknamed “poppers”) are super thin wafers of lentil flour and spices that, when cooked, bubble up with blisters and have a satisfying crunch.
+Restaurants usually prepare papadums by either dipping them into oil or heating them over a flame.

 Soups are another hazardous choice for vegans in most Indian restaurants.
 Dal—by far the most popular Indian soup—is made primarily from lentils and spices.
-Unfortunately, this spice combination (called tadka) is commonly sauteed in ghee.
-Since restaurants invariably prepare dal in big batches, it won’t be possible to order yours vegan if its tadka contains ghee.
+Unfortunately, the spice combination (called tadka) that goes into dal is commonly sauteed in ghee.
+Since restaurants prepare dal by the kettle, it won’t be possible to order yours vegan if its tadka contains ghee.
 Some restaurants may use vegetable oil to fry the tadka, either to please vegans or to save money on ingredients.

 In addition to ghee, the other common words to watch out for on Indian menus are paneer (cheese) and dahi (yogurt).